tobua/indicate/README.md

 ## Theme

-Use themes to modify the styles of the various elements.
-There are some [published themes](https://github.com/tobua/indicate/tree/master/theme):
+Use themes to modify the styles of added elements.
+Use either one of the [published themes](https://github.com/tobua/indicate/tree/master/theme):

 ```ts
 // Adds a classname to every element for styling with CSS.